 Q. Are funerals still being held?
 How many people can attend?

-A. The Prime Minister announced on Tuesday, March 24 that funerals can still be held, but are limited to 10 people attending.
-For more information, click here.
+A. The Prime Minister announced on Tuesday, March 24 that funerals can still be held, but attendance numbers are now limited.
+New rules were implemented on Monday, May 18 stipulating that up to 20 people can attend a funeral held indoors and up to 30 people can attend if it is held outdoors.
+For more information on funerals during the COVID-19 pandemic, click here.

 Q. Where can I get the latest information on COVID-19?

 A. The State and Federal Departments of Health are the lead agencies in relation to a COVID-19 response.
 For more information, call the Coronavirus Health Information Line on 1800 020 080 or visit the WA Health Department or Federal Health Department websites.
 The Federal Government has also released a COVID-19 app, which can be accessed/downloaded from the Apple App Store or Google Play.